EorlBruder/ris2.0/http/lib/fatfree/readme.md

 ### Bandwidth Throttling

 A fast application that processes all HTTP requests and responds to them at the shortest time possible is not always a good idea - specially if your bandwidth is limited or traffic on your Web site is particularly heavy.
 Serving pages ASAP also makes your application vulnerable to Denial-of-Service (DOS) attacks.
 F3 has a bandwidth throttling feature that allows you to control how fast your Web pages are served.
-Your can specifies how much time it should take to process a request:-
+You can specify how much time it should take to process a request:-

 ``` php
 $f3->route('/throttledpage','MyApp->handler',0,128);